bumuthu/task-management-app/README.md

 Follow the guideline provided in the README file in [taks-app-deployment.](https://badge.fury.io/gh/bumuthu%2Ftask-management-app/tree/main/task-app-deployment)

-## Installation
+## Run Application

+Create .env file in the task-app-backend directory refering to .env.example file.

+### Running without Docker

-You can get started easily by running the following commands from the root directory of the repo.
+You can get started easily by running the following commands from task-app-backend directory.

         npm install
         npm run build

-## Usage
-Then you can run the application by running the following command.
-This will backend on `3000` as per the .env.

         npm run start

+Then your backend application will start running on `3000` as per the .env file.

+### Running with Docker

+Run the following command from task-app-backend directory and build the docker image.

+        docker build -t task-app .

+Now you can run the following command to get the container up and running locally on `3000` port.

+        docker run -p 3000:3000 task-app

 Enjoy managing your task management app now!